eficode-academy/groovy-katas/collections/intermediate/README.md

     - a boolean representing whether or not the list contains the number 20

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Asssert the output is correct

 <br>
 <br>